 Deerfield Beach Premises Liability Lawyer

 The owner or occupier of property has a duty to protect visitors from dangerous conditions that exist on the premises.
 If the property owner fails in their duty to protect visitors, they can be liable for the harm that results.
-At the Leifer Law Firm, our Deerfield Beach premises liability lawyers hold accountable property owners and occupiers that fail to keep their visitors safe and work hard to get our clients the compensation they are owed for their injuries.
+At Leifer & Ramirez, our Deerfield Beach premises liability lawyers hold accountable property owners and occupiers that fail to keep their visitors safe and work hard to get our clients the compensation they are owed for their injuries.

 Premises Liability Accidents

 Public, private, residential, and commercial property are all subject to premises liability.
 This includes a person’s home or farm, a small business, mall, amusement park, grocery store, restaurant, or gym.
 The most common type of premises liability accident is a slip and fall; however, the possibilities are nearly endless.
 Common dangerous conditions that lead to premises liability accidents include:

 - Obstructions on stairways

 - Uneven steps

 - Malfunctioning doors or windows